A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Data and methodology

 \subsubsection{Reference data}

-The Modern-Era Retrospective analysis for Research and Applications, version 2 (MERRA-2, \citet{Gelaro2017}) reanalysis is used as reference for the calibration and the validation of the forecasts.
+The Modern-Era Retrospective analysis for Research and Applications, version 2 (MERRA-2, \citet{Gelaro2017}) reanalysis is used as reference for calibration and forecast validation.
 We use a reanalysis as reference in order to have a spatially and temporally complete dataset.
-We choose the MERRA-2 reanalysis because it is a recent reanalysis covering both the calibration and validation period, and it is based on a different global circulation model than both the ECMWF and the NCEP S2S forecasts.
-This would not the case, for example, with the ERA5 reanalysis which is also produced by the ECMWF with a similar model as the S2S forecasts \citep{Herbach2020}.
-The 2m-temperature daily means were retrieve from NASA Goddard Earth Sciences (GES) Data and Information Services Center (DISC) center on MERRA-2's native grid, i.e.~$\ang{0.5}$ lat $\times~\ang{0.625}$ lon grid.
-The data was re-gridded on the same $\ang{1.5}\times \ang{1.5}$ lat/lon grid as the forecasts using bi-linear interpolation with the Climate Data Operators (CDO,~\citet{schulzweida_uwe_2022}).
+MERRA-2 reanalysis was chosen because it is a recent reanalysis covering both the calibration and validation periods and is based on a different circulation model from those used in the selected S2S models.
+This would not be the case, for example, with the ERA5 reanalysis which is also produced by the ECMWF with a similar model as the S2S forecasts \citep{Herbach2020}.
+The three variables of interest were retrieved from NASA Goddard Earth Sciences (GES) Data and Information Services Center (DISC) on MERRA-2's native grid ($0.5^{\circ}$ lat $\times~0.625^{\circ}$ lon grid).
+The data was re-gridded to match the $1.5^{\circ}\times~1.5^{\circ}$ lat/lon grid of the forecasts using bi-linear interpolation with the Climate Data Operators (CDO,~\citet{schulzweida_uwe_2022}).

-We also use the MERRA-2 reanalysis to build a 30-year rolling climatology.
-The climatology is a common benchmark for forecast validation, and is used to compute skill scores (see Section~\ref{ssec:scores}).
-For a given day of the year, the climatology corresponds to the MERRA-2 values for the same day over the previous 30 years.
-Using a rolling climatology allows us to take into account the climatic trend of the temperature.
-The climatology is thus an ensemble with 30 members, each one corresponding to a different year.
+We also use MERRA-2 to build a 30-year rolling climatology.
+The climatology is a common benchmark for forecast validation, and it is also used to compute skill scores (see Section~\ref{ssec:scores}).
+For a given day of the year, the climatology consist of MERRA-2 values for the same day over the previous 30 years.
+The climatology is thus an ensemble with 30 members, each corresponding to a different year.